 But what attracts spiders to your house?

 Well, like any other creature, spiders are looking for food and shelter.
-The corners, crevices, dark and less used spaces in your house are the perfect locations for them to find privacy.
+The corners, crevices, and dark less-used spaces in your house are the perfect locations for them to find privacy.
 When it comes to food insects like drain flies, crickets, mosquitoes, fruit flies, cockroaches and earwigs, clothes moths are considered the best entrée a spider can get.

-If It Wasn’t a Myth
+If Eating Spiders in Your Sleep Wasn’t a Myth

+Many people are scared and worried about how many spiders they eat in their sleep.
 Let’s just assume for a second that swallowing 8 spiders annually was actually possible.
 What would that mean?

 - This means, on average, we would all consume 0.02 spiders per day;